Kagawa makes Super Lig history with debut double

 Within a minute he had scored with his first shot on target, sending a low strike that beat goalkeeper Ruud Boffin, and two minutes later he had doubled his tally to complete an impressive debut.

-Victory lifted Besiktas into third place in the table after 20 matches, although it remains 11 points behind leader Istanbul Basaksehir.
+Victory lifted Besiktas into third place in the table after 20 matches, although they remain 11 points behind leaders Istanbul Basaksehir.